2026 United States Senate election in New Hampshire

 The 2026 United States Senate election in New Hampshire will be held on November 3, 2026, to elect a member of the United States Senate to represent the state of New Hampshire.
-Primary elections will be held on September 8, 2026.
-Incumbent three-term Democratic Senator Jeanne Shaheen declined to seek re-election to a fourth term.
+Democratic congressman Chris Pappas and Republican former senator John Sununu are the nominees for their respective parties.
+Democratic incumbent Jeanne Shaheen is not seeking a fourth term.

+Primary elections were held on September 8.
+Pappas won the Democratic nomination with 65% of the vote against medical scientist Karishma Manzur.
+Sununu, who held the seat for one term until he was defeated by Shaheen in 2008, won the Republican nomination with 68.5% of the vote against former Massachusetts senator Scott Brown.

-This will be the first open Senate election in New Hampshire since 2010, and the first for this seat since 1990.
-(Note: Bob Smith, the incumbent senator at the time, ran for re-election to a third term in 2002, but lost in the Republican primary to John Sununu.)
+This will be the first open Senate election in New Hampshire since 2010.
+Republicans have not won a Senate election in New Hampshire since that race.

 Background

 New Hampshire is considered to be a slightly to moderately blue state at the federal level, with Kamala Harris carrying the state by roughly 3 percentage points in the 2024 presidential election.
 The state's congressional delegation has been entirely Democratic since 2017.
 However, Republicans control the governorship, both state legislative chambers, and a majority in the executive council.

-Shaheen was first elected in 2008, defeating then-incumbent senator John Sununu in a rematch of 2002, and was re-elected in 2014 and 2020.
+Shaheen was first elected in 2008, defeating incumbent John Sununu in a rematch of 2002, and was re-elected in 2014 and 2020.
 Republicans have not won a U.S. Senate race in New Hampshire since 2010.